hwanglab/tcga_tmb_prediction/README.md

 Main author: Hongming Xu, CCF, 2019

-For contacts: xuh3@ccf.org, or, mxu@ccf.org
+For contacts: xuh3@ccf.org, or, mxu@ualberta.ca

 if you want to reproduce our studies, please follows step1)-step4)